regunakyle/regunakyle/content/projects.md

 It can send you notification about free game giveaways and also play Youtube music in voice chats.

-It is also a LLM chat client: currently users can interact with my self-hosted Qwen2.5-Coder instance with the Discord bot.
+It is also a LLM chat client: currently users can interact with my self-hosted Qwen3-Coder instance with the Discord bot.

 ### [Firefox Auto Vertical Tab](https://github.com/regunakyle/firefox-auto-vertical-tab)

 A very simple extension that automatically toggles vertical tabs in Firefox based on the width of currently focused window.
 Written with the [WXT](https://github.com/wxt-dev/wxt) framework.

 ## In Development

-### LIRC Web

-A simple webapp that controls an existing [LIRC](https://www.lirc.org/) service.

-Features include:

-- Blast infrared signals on demand
-- Perform scheduled infrared blasting
-- Import/Export LIRC configuration files

 ### Android Hant-to-Hans Translation Context Menu